premake/premake-core/website/docs/Using-Modules.md

 title: Using Modules
 ---

 Premake can be extended through the use of third-party modules.
 Modules can add support for new toolsets, languages, and frameworks as well as entirely new features.
-We keep [a community-maintained list of modules here on the wiki](modules).
+See [Modules](/community/modules) for some examples of what the community has already created.

 To use a module, download or clone the module's repository to [one of Premake's search paths](locating-scripts), making sure that the destination folder has the same name as the module's main script, e.g. **qt/qt.lua**.